IMAGE/SQL: Part 2 of N

 The following modifications to IMAGESQL will eliminate (or minimize the effects of) the correspondingly numbered defects described earlier:

-Next month (in Part 3 of N) I will begin a review of all of the IMAGESQL commands.
+In Part 3, I will begin a review of all of the IMAGESQL commands.
 I will point out their defects and suggest improvements and/or workarounds.

 Back to Adager